Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: INTRODUCTION

-Prior studies have addressed the RAN configuration problem from various perspectives, often focusing on cost reduction, spectrum efficiency, or service admission control to improve MNO profitability.
-However, energy consumption and latency are frequently treated in isolation or oversimplified, although these are critical factors in the RAN configuration.
-While some works aim to reduce \acs{OPEX} with FS selection or VNF placement, few works explicitly address the energy consumption of both PPs and transport elements.
-Also, latency is often simplified using fixed or average values, disregarding queuing delays that influence FS decisions.
-Some research works employ optimal approaches using \acs{MILP}, yet these proposals require high execution time and are assessed on small-scale scenarios.
-To overcome those limitations, heuristics or artificial intelligence were proposed with approximate results.
+Prior studies have addressed the RAN configuration problem from multiple perspectives, including cost reduction, spectrum efficiency, and service admission control \cite{SlicedRAN_Service, Sulaiman_coordinated}.
+Energy consumption and latency are often analyzed independently or through simplified models \cite{Apt-RAN, klinkowsi2020}.
+Several works focus on \ac{OPEX} reduction through \ac{FS} selection or \ac{VNF} placement; however, the joint consideration of energy consumption across both \acp{PP} and transport elements remains limited \cite{Moreira, Pires_energy}.
+Moreover, latency modeling frequently relies on fixed or average values, while queuing delays and routing decisions receive limited attention \cite{DRL_reconf}.
+Although \ac{MILP}-based formulations can provide optimal solutions, they are computationally demanding and are typically evaluated on small-scale topologies \cite{Coelho}.
+Consequently, heuristic and AI-based approaches have emerged as practical alternatives for larger-scale scenarios \cite{BiObjective_Pires_2022, Constrained_FS}.